-2. Expenditures on goods and services received as income in kind

-- 9.52 Income in kind received by employees is measured by the value of the goods and services provided by employers to their employees in remuneration for work done.
+2. Expenditures on goods and services received as income in kind by employers to their employees in remuneration for work done.
 Workers receiving remuneration in kind are treated as making expenditures equal to the market value of the goods or services received (at producers' prices if produced by the employer or at purchasers' prices if bought by the employer), the costs of the expenditures being met out of the income they receive as remuneration in kind.
-Thus, the values of the goods and services must be recorded as final consumption expenditure incurred by households as well as income in kind. - 9.53 A distinction has to be made between goods or services provided to employees as remuneration in kind and goods or services provided because they are needed at work, the latter constituting intermediate consumption by the enterprise.
+Thus, the values of the goods and services must be recorded as final consumption expenditure incurred by households as well as income in kind.

+10.5110.52 Income in kind received by employees is measured by the value of the goods and services provided

+10.5210.53 A distinction has to be made between goods or services provided to employees as remuneration in kind and goods or services provided because they are needed at work, the latter constituting intermediate consumption by the enterprise.
 In principle, the distinction is clear.
 Goods or services that employers are obliged to provide to their employees to enable them to carry out their work, such as tools, equipment, special clothing, etc., constitute intermediate consumption.
 On the other hand, goods or services that employees are able to use in their own time for the direct satisfaction of their needs or wants, or those of their families, constitute remuneration in kind.
 In practice, there are inevitably borderline cases, such as uniforms that must be worn at work but are also worn extensively by employees away from work.
-A detailed listing of the kinds of goods and services that are included in remuneration in kind is given in the section on compensation of employees in chapter 7.
+A detailed listing of the kinds of goods and services that are included in remuneration in kind is given in the section on compensationremuneration of employees in chapter 78.